kubocd/kubocd-doc/docs/user-guide/190-alternate-schema-format.md

 - the `type: array` is now optional.
 It is deduced from the presence of the `items` attribute.
 - All others attributes (`default`, `enums`, `pattern`, ....) are left unchanged.

-When a `Package` is build, both schemas are converted to their standard OpenAPI/JSON and stored in this form.
+When a `Package` is build using this form, both schemas are converted to their standard OpenAPI/JSON and stored in this last form.

 This normalized version will be accessible using `kubocd dump package...` or `kubocd render....` CLI tools.

+!!! warning

+    If you still use the standard form, setting `additionalProperties: false` on all objects of `schema.parameters` is important.
+    If not, any typo in a variable name will not be trapped and may lead tricky errors.

 For the remaining of this manuel, we will use the KuboCD schema.